CEDA: Ideology

-The party's program followed Catholic social teaching - on economic issues, the party based their proposals on the encyclicals of Leo XIII and Pius XI and sought to compete left-wing parties for working-class support.
+The party's program followed Catholic social teaching - on economic issues, the party based their proposals on the encyclicals of Pope Leo XIII and Pope Pius XI and sought to compete with left-wing parties for working-class support.
 CEDA disavowed class struggle, recognized the right of women to work outside the home, insisted on the imposition of the family wage, and advocated an egalitarian distribution of land in order to create a large class of smallholders, along distributist and corporatist principles.
 On social issues, CEDA called for respect of the autonomy of the Catholic Church, including allowing the Church to purchase and own property.
 It also postulated freedom of religious orders, a new concordat, and the need to maintain "friendly relations in such matters as interest the Church and the State, and for the liquidation of the sectarian legislation that the Governments of the Republic have been dictating unilaterally".

-According to Jay P. Corrin, CEDA "was a party of moderate Catholic opinion, and many of its members were prepared to support the Republic."
+According to Jay P. Corrin, CEDA "was a party of moderate Catholic opinion, and many of its members were prepared to support the Republic.
 Juan J. Linz described the party as "the rightist center" of the Spanish Republic.
 It supported accidentalism, in that it treated the form of the Spanish government irrelevant as long as it protected Catholic interests.
-It had to accommodate conflicting interests, as while papal encyclicals Rerum Novarum and Quadragesimo Anno called for redistribution of landed wealth and industrial reform that would favor the workers, CEDA was also sponsored by the landed oligarchy.
+It had to accommodate conflicting interests, as while papal encyclicals rerum novarum and quadragesimo anno called for redistribution of landed wealth and industrial reform that would favor the workers, CEDA was also sponsored by the landed oligarchy.
 Lastly, while the party favored republicanism, its commitment was faint-hearted, as the main goal of the party was the restoration of the Catholic Church to its former position of dominance.
 Nevertheless, the party did oppose military government.